 - bruising that fails to heal after four weeks

-- bruising under the nails that is painful
+- bruising under your nails that is painful

-- bruising accompanied by bleeding from the gums, nose, or mouth or blood in your urine, stool, or eyes
+- bruising accompanied by blood in your urine, stool, or eyes

 - sports injuries